hawkw/hawkw.github.io/index.md

 # eliza weisman

-Welcome to Eliza's HyperText page on the World Wide Web!
+Welcome to Eliza's HyperText page &mdash; on the World Wide Web!

+On this World Wide Web site, you can find [things I've written](notes), [talks I've presented](slides), [software I've worked on](#code), and [HyperLinks to places you can find me on other parts of the Web](#elsewhere).

 ## About Me

-I'm a [programmer](#code), a computer enthusiast, an occasional [artist](/portfolio), and a ["neural oscillator of uncertain significance"][oscillator], operating out of California's San Francisco Exclusion Zone.
+I'm a [programmer](#code), a computer enthusiast, an occasional [artist](/portfolio), and a ["neural oscillator of uncertain significance"][oscillator], operating out of the San Francisco Exclusion Zone.
 I like writing the kind of software a lot of people don't think about too often these days: low-level systems software, operating systems, and infrastructure.